jduffield65/coppafish/docs/pipeline/extract.md

 It also adds the [`extract`](../notebook_comments.md#extract) and [`extract_debug`](../notebook_comments.md#extract_debug) *NotebookPages* to the *Notebook*.

+If the extract and filter step of the pipeline bugs out halfway through for some reason, it can be re-run without needing to remake all the tiles already saved to the [tile directory](../config_setup.md#tile_dir).
+It will just start with the first tile yet to be saved.
+The [scale](#scale) values must not be changed when re-running though.

 ## `auto_thresh`
 The [`extract`](../notebook_comments.md#extract) *NotebookPage* contains the variable `auto_thresh`.